 The residency program has been at the heart of the Wilmer Eye Institute since its founding in 1925.
-As the Assistant Chief of Service (ACS), my job is to help the residents reach their full potential as physicians.
-The Wilmer residents are selected from a large applicant pool of over 400 of the best medical students in the country, and each has the potential to make a major contribution to Ophthalmology and Medicine.
+The role of an Assistant Chief of Service (ACS) is to help the residents reach their full potential as physicians.
+For the 2014 - 2015 academic year, we are privileged to have dual Assistant Chiefs of Service: Connie Chen, M.D. and J. Peter Campbell, M.D., MPH.
+Wilmer's residents are selected from a large applicant pool of over 400 of the best medical students in the country, and each has the potential to make a major contribution to Ophthalmology and Medicine.

 At Wilmer, residents have the opportunities and resources to develop their careers, whether in research, clinical medicine, or surgery.
 Our residents go on to be world leaders in Ophthalmology.
-As ACS, I play a critical role in mentoring, supervising and supporting these academic pursuits.
+Wilmer ACS' play a critical role in mentoring, supervising and supporting these academic pursuits.

-In addition to supervising resident trauma surgery, cataract surgery, and laser procedures, the ACS is the Associate Director of the Eye Trauma Center at the Wilmer Eye Institute.
-Lastly, the ACS examines overnight patients in the Johns Hopkins Hospital Emergency Room, at morning Chief Rounds, and during Inpatient Consult Rounds.
+In addition to supervising resident trauma surgery, cataract surgery, and laser procedures, ACS' are Associate Directors of the Eye Trauma Center at the Wilmer Eye Institute.
+Lastly, ACS' examine overnight patients in the Johns Hopkins Hospital Emergency Room, at morning Chief Rounds, and during Inpatient Consult Rounds.